miralsuthar/ethereum-protocol-study-notes/notes/lec-02-ethereum-execution-overview.md

 >Remember when starting from a checkpoint, we're just trusting that route is correct, and then the data that we are getting back has a witness against this root.

+## JSON RPC API
+JSON RPC API is not covered in this lecture.

-- [ ] Read more about JSON RPC client from `ethereum/execution-apis`.
+- [ ] Read more about JSON RPC client from [ethereum/execution-apis](https://github.com/ethereum/execution-apis).